cselab/pypi4u/README.md

 ![equation](http://latex.codecogs.com/gif.latex?t%20%3D%20%5B0.2%2C%200.4%2C%20%5Chdots%2C%204.0%5D)

 The epsilon introduces random noise to the data set that is normally distributed and has a standard devation of one.
 Consequently, all obtained function evaluations are independently and identically distributed.
+The synthetic data is stored in a text document `data.txt`, which lists the input value t and the corresponding function value f.